 —Dr. Abraham Erskine, Captain America: The First Avenger

+Even after his physical transformation, he was still nothing spectacular compared to most other popular superheroes.
+He wasn’t hyper-intelligent like Hank Pym and Tony Stark, or mega-wealthy like Danny Rand and Tony Stark, or powerful like Thor and Tony Stark.
+He wasn’t even funny like Spider-Man and Tony Stark (do you detect a Tony Stark pattern?).
 And yet when it comes to honor, integrity and principle, no one can even come close to Cap.
 No one else can see the strengths and the good in others as he can, or to get them to work as a team together as well as he can.
-And no one is as willing to get his ass kicked or even die as a matter of sheer principle (remember in the Avengers movie when he takes on Loki single-handedly or challenges Tony Stark to go “put on the suit”?
-Does he have even a minute chance of beating either of those guys?
-Hell, no, but that’s quintessential Cap for you).
+And no one is as willing to get his ass kicked or even die as a matter of sheer principle.
+Remember in the Avengers movie when he takes on Loki single-handedly or challenges Tony Stark to go “put on the suit”?
+Does he have even a minute chance of beating either of these guys?
+No, but that’s quintessential Cap for you.
 And that is why he leads the Avengers and commands respect from almost every other hero in the Marvel universe no matter how powerful.
-He is certainly the physically weakest character, as far as I know, who has ever been deemed worthy enough to lift Thor’s hammer, Mjolnir, something even titanically powerful characters have been unable to do.
+He is certainly the least powerful character, as far as I know, who has ever been deemed worthy to lift Thor’s hammer, Mjolnir, something even supremely powerful characters have been unable to do.

 Now this brings us back to the aforementioned Mjolnir, Marvel’s version of the Norse god of thunder’s hammer.

-Mjolnir is an archetypal cousin to another symbol of great power being granted to one worthy of wielding it: Excalibur.
+As a symbol, Mjolnir is an archetypal cousin to another symbol of great power being granted to one worthy of it: Excalibur.
 And going further, Steve Rogers himself is actually a modern embodiment of a much older heroic archetype, King Arthur.
 Arthur, before he became king, was a nobody, virtuous and noble in spirit but low in social stature with little power or influence.
 Excalibur gave him the ability, power and resources to be on the outside what he already was on the inside.
 Sound familiar?